 If you’re struggling with anxiety after a long winter, you’re not alone.
 For many people, the slightly warmer weather and longer days can make us feel anxious for no reason.
-However, there are several potential causes for your anxiety symptoms and techniques you can use to ease them.
+However, there are several potential causes for your unexplained anxiety symptoms.
+To learn more about the potential causes, and techniques you can use to ease them, read on!

 It’s understandable to feel down or irritable during this time of the year.
 Unfortunately, colder months mean less exposure to sunlight, less fresh air and exercise, and fewer social events allowing for connection with people.

 These reasons alone can make us feel lethargic, restless, exhausted, and disconnected from people who fill us with a sense of love and purpose in daily life.
 Some of these issues will remedy as spring progresses and the temperatures continue to rise.
 Being stuck inside can greatly affect how much anxiety, depression, and physical symptoms we experience.